 How do I keep up to date with updates?

-There are three easy methods.
+There are two easy methods.

 We have a press release/update/meeting planned.
 Can we contact you to get it on the website?